spantaleev/matrix-docker-ansible-deploy/README.md

 - this one retrieves and automatically renews free [Let's Encrypt](https://letsencrypt.org/) **SSL certificates** for you

-- this one optionally can store the `media_store` content repository files on [Amazon S3](https://aws.amazon.com/s3/)
+- this one optionally can store the `media_store` content repository files on [Amazon S3](https://aws.amazon.com/s3/) (but defaults to storing files on the server's filesystem)

+- this one optionally allows you to use an external PostgreSQL server for Matrix Synapse's database (but defaults to running one in a container)

 Special thanks goes to: